Start at the Beginning

 The more seat time, the better.
 Autocross schools, as held by some SCCA regions and private schools like Evolution, are an effective route to better driving.
 Prices vary widely, but experienced instruction is valuable no matter what.
 Traveling to other regions' events on off weekends and attending higher-level events (described below) is also great for experience.

-Relatively affordable Summer such as the Falken Azenis Sport, Kumho XS, and Hankook RS-3 are common in Street Touring, where a 140 minimum tread wear rating is required.
+Relatively affordable Summer performance tires such as the Dunlop ZII, BFGoodrich Rival, and Hankook RS-3 are common in Street and Street Touring, categories requiring a minimum tread wear rating.
 They are also popular among casual autocrossers in classes where more expensive, faster-wearing race tires are allowed.
 Tires like these are a good place to start for beginning autocrossers.

 The Next Level

 National - the best drivers with the most competitive cars come together at large events administered by the SCCA national office.
 About ten National Tour events are held at sites around the country, bringing in competitors from great distances.
-SCCA calls them the "Road to Topeka," referring to the week-long Solo National Championships held in Kansas during September.
+The biggest autocross in the nation is the week-long Solo National Championships typically held in the Midwest during September.
 High turnouts in all classes require clockwork operation, fast coursework, and detailed timing and scoring.
 Trophy positions are fought among top drivers with cars prepared to the extent of the rules, but any SCCA member is allowed to compete and enjoy the excitement.

 Both classes have a number on the PAX index chart: